decorator-factory/typing-tips/docs/index.md

 This is a collection of short articles about Python's gradual typing system.

-If you're new to type hints, start with [Type hints for dummies](tutorials/main/0-start-here/index.md).
+If you're new to type hints, start with [The Tutorial](tutorials/0-start-here/index.md).

 ## Contribute